imalfect/KaspaNodeMonitor/README.md

     - System load

 ## Setup ☎
+### The easy way - KasNodeMon CLI Tool
+Kaspa Node Monitor features a CLI Tool called [KasNodeMon](https://www.npmjs.com/package/kasnodemon), this tool lets you easily set up a new instance of the node monitor, as well as change configuration and update existing ones.
+It also has an ability to diagnose the most common issues with the node monitor.

+**You need to have [NodeJS](https://nodejs.org/) installed on your system.**

+After NodeJS is installed on your system, you may follow these steps.

+1. Run the `init` command

+   		$ npx kasnodemon@latest init
+2. Answer all the questions prompted by the program, and wait for the process to finish
+3. **Success!** Kaspa Node Monitor is set up.
+To run it, visit the server directory, and run `npm start`.
+Quick, wasn't it?

+### Cloning from GitHub & Building Manually
 Below you will find the instructions to set up Kaspa Node Monitor with your Kaspa Node.
 These instructions are for Linux, some steps may be different on other operating systems, for example `nano` is a linux package.

 **You need to have [NodeJS](https://nodejs.org/) and [Git](https://git-scm.com/) installed on your system.**